danield33/EduPulse-App/docs/project_docs/UserGuide.md

 > **Screenshot #1 — Sign Up Page**

-How to Sign Up
+How to Sign Up:
 1. Go to the EduPulse website.
 2. On the Sign Up page, enter your email and create a password.
 3. Click Sign Up to create your account.

 ---